-Thomas B. Cusick joined Columbia in September 2002 as Corporate Controller, was named Vice President and Corporate Controller in March 2006, was named Vice President and Chief Accounting Officer in May 2008, was named Vice President, Chief Financial Officer and Treasurer in January 2009, was named Senior Vice President of Finance, Chief Financial Officer and Treasurer in January 2010 and was named Executive Vice President of Finance and Chief Financial Officer in February 2015.
-Mr. Cusick delegated the Treasurer duties in 2011.
+Thomas B. Cusick joined Columbia in September 2002 as Corporate Controller, was named Vice President and Corporate Controller in March 2006 and was named Vice President and Chief Accounting Officer in May 2008.
+He was promoted to Vice President, Chief Financial Officer and Treasurer in January 2009, was named Senior Vice President of Finance, Chief Financial Officer and Treasurer in January 2010, Executive Vice President of Finance and Chief Financial Officer in February 2015, and reassumed the added role of Treasurer in March 2016.
 From 1995 to 2002, Mr. Cusick worked for Cadence Design Systems (and OrCAD, a company acquired by Cadence in 1999), which operates in the electronic design automation industry, in various financial management positions.
 From 1990 to 1995, Mr. Cusick was an accountant with KPMG LLP.
+Mr. Cusick is a member of the board of directors of Barrett Business Services, Inc. Mr. Cusick is a certified public accountant.